-With over 2100 known carcinogens in our water supply, and countless other contaminants it’s no wonder the water filter industry is growing at over 3 billion dollars in sales a year worldwide.
+With over 2,100 known carcinogens in our water supply and countless other contaminants, it’s no wonder the water filter industry is growing at over $3 billion in sales per year worldwide.
 If you do not have a water filter of some kind, you may want to consider buying one soon.

 While point-of-use filtration, like at the tap, can be effective in specific situations, it often falls short of fulfilling the treatment requirements for most households.
 To ensure comprehensive water treatment, starting with a whole-house water treatment system is usually the best approach.

 A typical whole-house treatment system is designed to filter out hardness, chlorine, radon, uranium, arsenic, bacteria and various other contaminants that could potentially harm your appliances or, even worse, pose health risks like cancer or other diseases.